Call now

 • High-calorie treats like nuts and seeds, which should be given in moderation to avoid obesity.

 A female rat may have different nutritional needs, especially if she is pregnant or nursing.
+If you’re overwhelmed by contamination in her enclosure, a dedicated rodent droppings clean up service can restore a safe, low-stress environment for mother and pups.

 Adding supplements and probiotics to the proper diet can support gut health and enhance immune system function during illness to promote intestinal motility.
 These dietary adjustments can significantly aid in your sick rat's recovery and overall health.
 Rats with chronic illness may benefit from ongoing dietary support and supplements.